Wall Street ends up after Citi results, retail sales

 U.S. retail sales recorded their largest increase in 1-1/2 years in March, a bigger gain than had been anticipated and the latest sign that the economy was emerging from its weather-induced slumber.

-Medtronic (MDT.N) shares fell 1.9 percent to end at $58.08 after a U.S. court ruling temporarily stopped sales of the company's aortic heart valve replacement system in the United States because of a patent infringement.
-Shares of Edwards Lifesciences (EW.N), which was on the other side of the ruling, surged 11 percent to end at $81.
+Medtronic shares fell 1.9 percent to end at $58.08 after a U.S. court ruling temporarily stopped sales of the company's aortic heart valve replacement system in the United States because of a patent infringement.
+Shares of Edwards Lifesciences, which was on the other side of the ruling, surged 11 percent to end at $81.
 The stock was the S&P 500's biggest gainer.

-Shares of Aspen Insurance Holdings (AHL.N) jumped 11.2 percent to $43.77 after Endurance Specialty ENH.N offered to buy Aspen for $3.2 billion in cash and stock.
+Shares of Aspen Insurance Holdings jumped 11.2 percent to $43.77 after Endurance Specialty offered to buy Aspen for $3.2 billion in cash and stock.
 Endurance shares slid 2.8 percent to $52.32.

 About 63 percent of stocks traded on the New York Stock Exchange ended higher, while 51 percent of Nasdaq-listed shares ended in positive territory.